 Configure Watch

-The example below is telling watch to listen for any changes to files with a.less extension in the less folder and any of its sub-folders and to run the less task when a change is detected.
+The example below is telling watch to listen for any changes to files with a

 Register Tasks